bradymholt/geekytidbits.com/_posts/2016/2016-05-09-inside-look-working-at-YNAB.md

 During this time, I really appreciated working with such a talented group of people.
 Everyone on the product team is _super_ sharp and good at what they do.

 ### Tech Stack
 Something I was impressed by was the technical stack YNAB is using.
-We use a stack with enough diversity to keep things interesting while not sacrficing modern and fun.
+We use a stack with enough diversity to keep things interesting, not sacrficing modern or fun.

 - Ember.js
 - CoffeeScript/TypeScript